Vocation Stories

 In my life, I look up to a family line of educators in Korea.
 My grandmother and both parents taught in public schools, and in third grade, my family moved to the U.S. so my father could pursue his doctoral degree.
 He would eventually go on to serve as vice minister of education in Korea when we returned home before I began high school.

-By 2020, I had returned to the U.S. independently, earned my own PhD in Mass Communications, and began working as the Director of Communications for EMBARC, a refugee-led service agency.
+By 2002, I had returned to the U.S. independently, earned my PhD in Mass Communications by 2012, and began working as the Director of Communications for EMBARC, a refugee-led service agency, in 2020.
 In March, the COVID-19 pandemic hit suddenly and brutally: at a time when refugees and immigrants across Iowa needed critical public health information, we were forced to shut our doors.

 Ninety-five percent of our clients across Iowa were considered essential workers in food processing and other service roles.
 If we were going to get people through this, we needed mass media.
 In under a month, I led the launch of a new crisis response website and daily news videos narrated in 13 languages and dialects.
 Accessible information was vital to keep people safe and connected.

 The pandemic waned, but I never left behind the needs of immigrant and refugee communities.
-After accepting my faculty position at Grand View University, I continued community work with EMBARC and the Korean-American Society of Iowa (KASI).
+After accepting my faculty position at Grand View University, I continued community work with Refugees & Immigrant Voices in Action (RIVA, previously EMBARC) and the Korean-American Society of Iowa (KASI).

 Supported by the Centers for Disease Control, I’ve led research on how public health outreach can be improved for refugees and immigrants living in rural communities.
-I currently serve as Associate Director of Refugee and Immigrant Voices in Action (RIVA), supporting strategic planning and coordination of the organization’s programs, policy positions and external communications.
+I served as Associate Director RIVA, supporting strategic planning and coordination of the organization’s programs, policy positions and external communications and now serve as Director of Research and Evaluation for the organization leading community-led research projects.

 By combining my experiences as an academic and immigrant, I have uniquely mentored rising communications professionals (both from immigrant/refugee cultural communities, and the mainstream community), and encouraged them to explore better ways of serving our neighbors through media.
 Through it all, I hope to motivate the next generation of leaders – including my own three girls.